Is it Chinese – No

 We took the great risk of accepting the invitation on a Monday which is always a bad day at work for any office but now that we look back, we are happy that we took that decision.

 With a different new look than any restaurant in Kolkata, one cannot miss the traditional yellow Taxi of Kolkata drawn as graffiti on the ground floor where the red container sheet doubles up as a wall.
-The ground floor is the Bar with a fun and groovy setting, where as the first floor welcomes you through innovatively designed staircase, old school style large windows and small collectibles from all across.
-Spread across 2700 sq feet this place has got all that is needed to hold the attention of the guests when it comes to interior.
+The ground floor is the Bar with a fun and groovy setting, where as the first floor welcomes you through innovatively designed staircase, old school style large windows and small collectibles from all across the world.
+Spread across 2700 sq feet this place has got all that is needed to hold the attention of the guests when it comes to interiors.